Jarrrk/AltisWebmin/README.md

 Todo
 ----
-- [ ] Wait for users to submit suggestions.
+- [x] Waiting for users to submit suggestions.

 License Info
 ------------